sam2829/strongest-avenger-react/README.md

 The posts on the homepage display the posts whether its a video or image, provides information and about the post and also shows how many likes and comments the post has.

-If logged in I am able to like and unlike the the post.
-A report icon will also be on display for if i wish to report this post.
+If logged in I am able to like and unlike the post.
+A report icon will also be on display for if I wish to report this post.

 If logged out user will be informed they must log in to like the post and the report icon will not be visible.

-If you click on the post or the comment icon, it will take to to the that posts page where you can see the list of comments.
+If you click on the post or the comment icon, it will take to the that posts page where you can see the list of comments.

 Post logged in: